steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 points could be vectors consisting of pixel intensities from $$4000\times 4000$$ grayscale images.
 In this case $$p = 4000\times 4000 = 16,000,000$$.
 (The
 individual coordinates of the vectors are often called features.
-We might say elements of the image dataset above have 16 million features.)
+We might say elements of the image dataset above each have 16 million features.)
 There is an unknown function $$f: \mathbf{R}^p \rightarrow \left\{0, 1\right\}$$ which maps $$\mathbf{x}$$ to an associated target $$y$$ that is either 0 or 1 depending on whether $$\mathbf{x}$$ belongs to some class of interest.
 An example could be a function mapping $$4000\times 4000$$ pixel grayscale images to 1 if an image contains a cat and 0 if it does not.
 We then consider the following problem:

+(Note that we are only discussing a special case of the classification problem where there is a fixed but unknown function $$f$$.
+Often it's actually the case that there is uncertainty in the output of $$f$$, so that the same point $$\mathbf{x}$$ may have different labels in different cases, perhaps dependent on some unobserved variables or due to inherent randomness.
+For the cat pictures example, it's somewhat sensible to say that $$f$$ is fixed.
+If one were to try to predict movement in the stock market from past movements, $$f$$ is anything but fixed.)

 Given a subset $$\mathcal{X}$$ consisting of $$n$$ points from $$\mathbf{X}$$ along with a set of $$n$$ corresponding labels $$\mathbf{y}$$ for the